ibm-cloud-docs/netezza/data_lakehouse/watsonxdata_timetravel.md

 ```
 {: codeblock}

-This show snapshots statement will list out all the snaphosts associated with a given watsonx.data table.
+This show snapshots statement will list out all the snaphosts associated with a given iceberg table.
 This Information can be useful for doing Time Travel queries using the AS OF timestamp or AS OF snapshot id.
 Also this show command is only allowed on watsonx.data tables of Iceberg format.
 {: note}

 ## Reference